 Topics you may explore in a FinTech masters include decentralised finance, tech disruption in payments, tech disruption in borrowing, technical tools for FinTech, data management, and robo-advisory services...
 READ MORE

-Jobs for finance professionals, who usually have finance or accounting degrees, are projected to grow in Australia by 11% annually to 2026.
+Jobs for financial professionals are projected to grow in Australia by 11% annually to 2026.
 That's according to data from the National Skills Commission.
 The largest occupational categories are Financial Investment Advisers and Managers (69,000 projected jobs), Financial Brokers (48,000 jobs) and Financial Dealers (21,000 jobs).

-Competition for specialist finance jobs in Australia is high.
+Competition for specialist jobs in Australia is high.
 Bachelor students may be advantaged by combining finance with another major, such as economics or accounting.
-For university graduates, a master's degree helps you to be considered for top positions.
+For university graduates, a masters helps you to be considered for top positions.

-Careers in finance involve finding effective ways to manage an organization's money – to create wealth and increase the organization's value.
+Careers in this field involve finding effective ways to manage an organisation's money – to create wealth and increase company value.
 Finance majors study how to plan, raise funds, make wise investments and control costs.
-Finance majors who want an edge over competitors should really take advanced mathematics, accounting, economics, psychology, communications and writing courses.
+Students who want an edge over competitors should really take advanced mathematics, accounting, economics, psychology, communications, and writing courses.

-The best finance professionals are multi-talented, with excellent technical skills plus abilities in areas such as relationship building, communication, technology application, and inventiveness.
-And financial skills are useful even if you are not ultimately a finance specialist, including in business management, marketing and logistics.
+The best professionals in this field are multi-talented, with excellent technical skills plus abilities in areas such as relationship building, communication, technology application, and inventiveness.
+And financial skills are useful even if you do not ultimately work as a finance specialist, including in business management, marketing and logistics.

-You can search sites like Seek Australia to find Finance Graduate Programs.
+You can search sites like Seek Australia to find graduate programs.
 Multiple entry-level positions are available with organisations such as Viva Energy Australia, the Water Corporation, ACCIONA Australia, the Department of Finance, Westpac, NAB, and more.

-According to Investopedia, some of the best entry-level jobs if you have a finance degree include financial analyst, investment banking analyst, financial planner and junior tax accountant.
+According to Investopedia, some of the best entry-level jobs are financial analyst, investment banking analyst, financial planner and junior tax accountant.
 Wherever you start, promotion opportunities always exist.
 For instance, tax roles can lead to senior positions "such as controller (or comptroller), accounting manager, budget director, and even treasurer or chief financial officer (CFO)."